 If there is only one screw that is for the hot wire.
 But if there are two wires then the hot wire will connect to the brass screw and the neutral wire will connect to the silver screw.

-Avoid doing a make a wrong connection to stay safe from any hassle.
+Avoid making the wrong connection to stay safe from any hassle.

 Step 4